1. From Firefighting to Foresight

 2. Why k6?

-Shift-left Run locally, in CI, in containers, or k6 Cloud
+Shift-left testing Run locally, in CI, Docker, or k6 Cloud

-Production realism Scenarios: arrival-rate, distributed VUs, ramping patterns
+Production realism Model real traffic with scenarios, arrival-rate, ramping patterns

-Extensibility xk6 extensions (GRPC, Redis, Kafka, WebSockets, Browser)
+Extensible xk6 extensions for gRPC, Redis, Kafka, WebSockets, Browser testing

 3. First Script: Baseline Request